 Three additional scenarios were modeled as sensitivity cases to test the implications for the LCFS program of under-performance of one or more pathways.
-The scenarios with higher VMT, with indirect emissions assigned to lipids, and with slower development of the electric vehicle market and cellulosic biofuels industries tested significant under-performance in aspects of significance, but the reduction in delivered carbon saving in 2030 in all cases was one and a half percentage points or less compared to the Steady Progress scenario.
+The scenarios with higher VMT, with indirect emissions assigned to lipids, and with slower development of the electric vehicle market and cellulosic biofuels industries ('delayed progress') tested significant under-performance in important credit generation options.
+Even so, the carbon saving in 2030 was in each case within one and a half percentage points of the Steady Progress scenario.
 In any case, in the event of under-performance in any of these aspects, or in others, there are several possible counteracting factors: under-performance of any pathway would tend to result in higher LCFS credit prices, bringing more supply of other credit generation options on-line through market effects; CARB or other policy-makers could increase supply of other credits through complementary policies; and additional credits could come from pathways not modeled in this research (see "Credit Generation Opportunities Not Modeled").